-- Refill Frequency A process that allows you to receive a refill once when you have used 75 percent of the medications.
+• Refill Frequency - A process that allows you to receive a refill once you have used 75 percent of the medications.
 For example, a prescription that was filled for a 30-day supply can be refilled after 23 days.
-While this process provides advancement on your next prescription refill, we cannot dispense more than the total quantity your prescription allows. - Mandatory Specialty Pharmacy Program Our Specialty Pharmacy Program includes medications for rare, unusual or complex diseases.
+While this process provides advancement on your next prescription refill, we cannot dispense more than the total quantity your prescription allows.

+- Mandatory Specialty Pharmacy Program Our Specialty Pharmacy Program includes medications for rare, unusual or complex diseases.
 Members must obtain these medications through our designated specialty pharmacy.
 You will pay the applicable Tier copay for your specialty medications and receive up to a maximum of a consecutive 30-day supply of your prescription medication.
 Our specialty pharmacy providers will give you superior assistance and support during your treatment.
-This Program offers the following benefits to members: - Expertise in storing, handling and distributing these unique medications

-- Access to products and services that are not available through a traditional retail pharmacy - Access to nurses and pharmacists with expertise in complex and high cost diseases - Free supplies such as syringes and needles - Educational materials as well as support and development of a necessary care plan
+This Program offers the following benefits to members: For more information, please call 1-877-835-9861. - Expertise in storing, handling and distributing these unique medications - Access to products and services that are not available through a traditional retail pharmacy - Access to nurses and pharmacists with expertise in complex and high cost diseases - Free supplies such as syringes and needles - Educational materials as well as support and development of a necessary care plan - Why use Tier 1 drugs?
+Medications in Tier 1 offer the best health care value and are available at the lowest copayment.
+Tier 2 and Tier 3 medications are available at a progressively higher copayment and Tier 4 medications are available at the highest copayment level.
+This approach helps to assure access to a wide range of medications and control health care costs for you.